XC-Li/Parallel_CellularAutomaton_Wildfire/README.md

 After loading the module, you can use `mpirun -n [n] python Parallel_Wild_Fire.py` to run this code.
 You can specify the number of workers in `n` if you have multiple CPU.

+## Interesting Findings

+# Technical Detail
-## Maths Model
+## Cellular Automaton Model
-The model we use here is based on the research paper: "A cellular automata model for forest fire spread prediction: The case of the wildfire that swept through Spetses Island in 1990"
+The model I use here is based on the research paper: "A cellular automata model for forest fire spread prediction: The case of the wildfire that swept through Spetses Island in 1990"

 Each cell has 4 states: